tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 ![Centraliseddecentraliseddistribution](Centraliseddecentraliseddistributed.png)

 Note: What if Alice, Bob, Charles, Danny, Eddy, Francis and Gina are all connected to that third party?
 Not only will each route always possess the necessary capital, it will also be the shorted route.
 There will be no economic incentive for each user to open up new channels with each other.
-So, in practice, Lightning is more likely to look like this:
+So, in practice, Lightning is more likely to look like this: There is nothing preventing such large third parties from taking form.
+All the economic incentives of Lightning point to this exact scenario.

 ---

+* Such hits are likely to always be the shortest route- they can raise fees because longer routes will results in incrementally larger fees
+* The lightning network will be a hub and spoke network of bi-directional payment channels
+* Channels are connections between two nodes on the network, and a single transaction may travel through several channels
+* Nodes will charge you to use their channels, so you end up paying fees to multiple nodes

+Note: If a route has three intermediary nodes, each intermediary requires a fee.
+If each fee is 0.5 satoshis (totalling 1.5 satoshis), the large hop can just set their fees at 1.4999 satoshis to compete.
+Also, they can provide further incentive to create the scenario described, by covering mainnet funding transaction fees for all users.

+---

+## Who benefits?

+**Whoever runs and operates the centralised hubs**

+*Thus, it seems that the Lightning Network is nothing more than shifting fees away from miners and the mainnet and- in effect centralising the network, by creating Visa and MasterCard like companies which operate Lightning hubs.
+Further, it is still not fully understood how ‘trustless’ these companies will be.*

+## Alt-coin solutions

+### Dash

+* DASH employs a hybrid-system of Proof-of-Work (whereby transactions are mined by miners) and Proof-of-Service (similar to Proof-of-Stake, where Masternodes stake 1000 DASH but also provide network services)
+* Masternodes can instantly verify transactions on a master block
+* Not every use-case requires an instant verification, but this optional service makes DASH a viable option today to buy that coffee
+* DASH also has an optional privacy feature, albeit, rather limited to other privacy cryptocurrencies

++++

+* DASH has agreed to incrementally test and increase the block she from 2MB blocks through 400MB blocks
+* It is also funding research for dedicated hardware for miners and nodes to process increased volume.

+## Concluding Notes

+1. On-boarding fees will be too expensive.
+Further, people will not be able to redeem their money by closing the channel if someone tries to steal it due to high fees.
+2. If fees are low, there is no reason to use LN in the first place.
+Obvious flaw.
+3. The above assumes that the LN routing is hard to attack.

++++

+4. It is assumed that LN will be decentralized.
+It's highly likely that hub operators will be required to keep track of everyone using their hub and report to governments.
+This defeats the point of Bitcoin and disqualifies this approach as a legitimate scaling option.
+5. Nobody wants to lock up all of their Bitcoins inside of a channel for years, which is how the LN authors envision it will be used.

++++

+6. This essentially steals fees from the miners who actually support the network.
+It makes the network unhealthy.
+Any LN hub is a big fat middleman that Bitcoin was meant to prevent.
+Users will not use it for this reason
+7. Complexity.
+Bitcoin is complex enough for new users.
+Adding another layer isn't something they will understand and be willing to use.
+8. Off line payments are not supported: clients have to be talking to each other in realtime (money is stuck at the current state of the channel, if partner has not signed- you have to constantly monitor the status of the bitcoin blockchain, to ensure private transactions are not being broadcast back to bitcoin network)

++++

+9. Not good for large transactions-  the amount that you can send, is limited by how large the payment transactions are.
+So people needing to transact big amounts might as well open another payment channel
+10. There are limits to the amount transferred using lightning (microtransactions)
+11. It is going to be difficult to be constantly monitoring the blockchain and keeping a real time connection with all of their peers- centralised hubs offering a lightning node as a service with essentially acts a hub to interact with others on the lightning network